christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     descendant of King Saul through his daughter Merav.
 Persia became multicultural after Darius.
 Darius the Great was also the one who wiped out the Scythians during his Scythian campaigns [^29].\
-(e) Darius the Great's grandson Artaxerxes I had a jewish cup-bearer
-    named Nehemiah (Neh 2:1) who must have come form a royal family and thus was a descendant of Baruch ben Neriah.
-This shows how close Baruch ben Neriah's family was to the Persian aristocracy.

 ### Chapter 4: The Origins of Buddhism